Trump says he will meet Putin next Friday in Alaska to discuss ending the Ukraine war

 “Putin continues to believe that time is on Russia’s side and that Russia can outlast Ukraine and the West,” it said.

 Stepanenko reported from the Dnipropetrovsk region of Ukraine.
-Associated Press Writer Samya Kullab in Kyiv, Ukraine and Michelle L. Price in Washington contributed to this report.
+Associated Press writers Samya Kullab in Kyiv, Ukraine, and Michelle L. Price in Washington contributed to this report.

 Follow AP’s coverage of the war in Ukraine at https://apnews.com/hub/russia-ukraine